Position

 How long does it take to become a R&D Lab Technician?

 The journey to becoming a R&D Lab Technician involves several steps.
 First, a high school diploma or equivalent is needed.
 This is the basic requirement.
-After high school, a person can enroll in a technical or vocational program.
-These programs often last one to two years.
+After high school, a person can enroll in a technical program.
+These programs often last from one to two years.
 They focus on lab skills and scientific principles.

 R&D Lab Technician Job Description Sample